NickDickinsonWilde/drupal-standards-composer-commands/README.md

 Provides composer commands to check your project according to Drupal Standards.
 Sets up all the requirements for basic standards checks.
-If you have them, this will use `phpcs.xml` and similar to use your customized standards.
+If you have them, this will use `phpcs.xml` and similar depending on the specific tool if available to use your customized standards or will use Drupal 8 defaults.

 ## Installation
 Install through [Composer](https://getcomposer.io).
 Due to the status of some of